sarthak31206-prog/start-demo/README.md

 # start-demo
-this is my first repositary
+this is my first Git repositary